privateerproj/site/content/en/docs/developers/plugins/_index.md

 This generates a complete plugin structure based on the catalog, including placeholders for data collection, evaluation plans, and assessments.

-The generated catalog may still have non-functional values which you will need to update before it can compile.
+The generated plugin may still have non-functional values which you will need to update before it can compile.

 ### Command Options